Step by Step – The cheapest way from Bangkok to Siem Reap

 The 150 km (94 miles) from Poipet to Siem Reap should take about 2½ hours by shared taxi or 3 hours with a bus.
 Prices are posted at the ticket counter at the Poipet Tourist Passenger International Terminal.
 A shared taxi costs about 12 US$ per seat.
 A bus will cost you about 9 US$, a minivan about 10 US$.

 If you left Bangkok with the morning train at 05:55, you should reach Siem Reap around 15:00.
 If you left Bangkok at 13:05, you should reach Siem Reap around 22:00.
-Keep in mind that low season or high season makes a difference at the border.
+Keep in mind that the low season or the high season makes a difference at the border.
+For sure it will be more busy at weekends.
 Some people are lucky and make it in 20 minutes or less.
 And some take hours.
 This will affect your time – and Monsoon rain or a clear sunny day will make a difference for the bus as well!